QAGovaerts/QAGovaerts.github.io/_posts/2023-08-18-installing_TrueNAS.md

 ## Changing my setup

 As I said earlier, I wanted to change my setup.
 I wanted to pass through the SATA controller instead of the individual HDDs.
-I had also bought a smaller SSD because I wanted to use de 500 GB one for another purpose.
+I had also bought a smaller SSD because I wanted to use the 500 GB one for another purpose.
 So I decided to switch the SSDs and change the way the HDDs are pass through.

 ### Switching the SSD